Animenosekai/translate/README.md

 # translate
- A aggregation of multiple translation APIs
+ An aggregation of multiple translation APIs